-The Special Programs Department ensures and documents that supplies, materials and equipment purchased with federal funds meet program requirements by verifying that each purchase has been identified as a need and a supporting strategy is included in the District Improvement Plan/Campus Improvement Plan.
-The inclusion of the CNA where the need was identified is included in the DIP/CIP strategy number that supports the Purchase Request and serves as supporting documentation.
+The Federal and Special Programs Departments ensure and document that supplies, materials and equipment purchased with federal funds meet program requirements by verifying that each purchase has been identified as a need and a supporting strategy is included in the District Improvement Plan/Campus Improvement Plan.
+The inclusion of the CNA where the need was identified is included in the DIP/CIP strategy number that supports the

+Purchase Request and serves as supporting documentation.